ma-ha/rest-web-ui/html/modules/pong-map/README.md

 	}

 ## Map Interaction
-You can trigger a map search, by updating and sending a "search".
+You can trigger a map search (e.g using a form or a table view), by updating and sending e.g. a "search" object.

 Example table module: